 Booking your flights…

-Okay so airports, there are quite a few to choose from.
+In terms of airports, there are quite a few to choose from.
 However if you’re flying in internationally, you’ll want to go with Vancouver or Calgary (actually located in Alberta but a quick drive across).

 It’s worth having a look on Skyscanner to see the price difference as it may be an idea to work your itinerary around the cheaper location if it’s significantly different in price.
 Otherwise work out your adventure route through British Columbia and take a look at flights after.